oheger/stream-sync/README.md

 passed.

 The source and the destination of a sync process can be encrypted independently.
-If an encryption password for the destination is provided, but not for the source, files transferred to the destination are encrypted.
-If an encryption password is provided for the source, but not for the destination, files are decrypted.
-If encryption passwords are specified for both sides, files are decrypted first and then encrypted again with the destination password.
+If an encryption mode other than _none_ is set for the destination, but not for the source, files transferred to the destination are encrypted.
+If such an encryption mode is set for the source, but not for the destination, files are decrypted.
+If active encryption modes are specified for both sides, files are decrypted first and then encrypted again with the destination password.